john/typeup-client/README.md

 ### TODO:

+- When you first sign up and Home.js loads, it's not getting users.

 #### Features:
 - Need to collect user's names when they sign up.
 - API needs to verify auth before returning anything, if it's not already